We may earn money or products from the companies mentioned in this post. At no extra cost to you, I only recommend products I have experience with.

 Christmas Town at Busch Gardens Tampa brings Rudolph and Friends to town for meet and greets, ice skating shows and a Christmas town village full of lights and market shopping.
 Busch Gardens is part of the Tampa Bay City Pass.
 If you plan to pay for a ticket here, essentially, you’ll get four additional attractions included with your City Pass.

-Not to be outdone by the theme parks, area wildlife attractions bring also bring the holiday cheer to Florida.
+Not to be outdone by the theme parks, area wildlife attractions bring also bring these Christmas Events in Florida to life.
 Two to note:

 - Winter’s Wonderland at Clearwater Marine Aquarium – Read my review here.